Complications of Pregnancy

 A woman older than 40

 A woman with high blood pressure, diabetes, and/or kidney disease before she became pregnant

-Symptoms may include severe swelling of the hands and face, high blood pressure, headache, dizziness, irritability, decreased urine output, abdominal (belly) pain, and blurred vision.
+Symptoms may include severe swelling of the hands and face, high blood pressure, headache, dizziness, irritability, decreased urine output, belly pain, and blurred vision.
 Treatment will vary according to the severity of the condition and the stage of the pregnancy.
-Treatment may include hospitalization, bed rest, medication to lower blood pressure, and close monitoring of both the fetus and the mother.
+Treatment may include hospitalization, bed rest, medicine to lower blood pressure, and close monitoring of both the fetus and the mother.